feddelegrand7/feddelegrand7/README.md

 </details>

+I've also developed [`{shinysnip}`](https://marketplace.visualstudio.com/items?itemName=Mohamed-El-Fodil-Ihaddaden.shinysnip) which is a VSCode extension that allows you to generate Shiny code snippets.

 In my free time, I like to write R tutorials or give talks.
 Here a list of talks I've given recently:

 + ⚡ [`{useR2020}`](https://www.youtube.com/watch?v=OHi6E8jegQg)